8 Students, 2 Teachers Killed In Santa Fe High School Shooting

 "She was shy and sweet," her mother said.
 "She had a lot of love in her heart."

-Candi Thurman, who says she is Fisher's aunt, said in a tweet the teen was in art class at the time of the shooting.
+Candi Thurman, who says she was Fisher's aunt, said in a tweet the teen was in art class at the time of the shooting.

-Fisher's parents told the local ABC station, WFAA, they believe she was one of the first victims killed.
+Fisher's parents told the local Dallas ABC station, WFAA, they believe she was one of the first victims killed.

 Her family isn't being allowed to see her body yet.
 An autopsy is planned for Monday, the station reported.

-Note: An earlier version of this story misspelled Jared Conard Black's name as Jared Conrad Black.